Handling Corrupted VMDK Files: A Comprehensive Guide

 Data Recovery methods: advantages and drawbacks

-Often people ask a question like: Is it possible to specify a custom file type or extension.
-I need to recover only *.edb and *.dfc file types without having to bring all the other files types and getting a possible list hundred thousand file that I don't need.
+Often people ask a question like: Is it possible to specify a custom file type or extension?
+I need to recover only *.edb and *.dfc file types without having to bring all the other file types and getting a possible list hundred thousand files that I don't need.

 Shortly the answer is: Yes, this is possible.

 However the question isn't really correct.
 Please let me explain.
-I must apologies, it requires several...
-Continue Reading…
+I must apologize, it requires several terms I've explained below.

 Posted Wed, 14 Sep 2016